SimasRug/tv-shows/README.md

  ### Development process

 To handle all the Api calls a node server was created.
-After defining all the major Api calls socket.IO was chosen to communicate with the Angular app. <br><br>
+After, defining all the major Api calls socket.IO was chosen to communicate with the Angular app. <br><br>

- On the Angular side a service was created to handle socket communication.
-Afterwards to keep state in application Redux was implemented, this required to create types, actions and reducers, for the majority of functionality of the app.
+ On the Angular side, a service was created to handle socket communication.
+Afterwards, to keep state, Redux was implemented, this required to create types, actions and reducers, for the majority of functionality of the app.
  <br><br>

-After the app state was functional components and sub-components were created to display data held in the state.
-Later on some additional functionality was added.: sorting, filtering.
+After the app state was functional, components and sub-components were created to display the data held in state.
+Later on, some additional functionality was added.: sorting, filtering.